 Pop go the pop-ups

 If you downloaded MacKeeper “legitimately” (as in, from MacKeeper.com), it’s possible you aren’t seeing a ton of pop-up and pop-under ads in your browser.
 But if you happened to pick up MacKeeper from downloading software through a third-party clearinghouse, your browsers may be infected by insidious ads that harass you to install MacKeeper and basically won’t let you do anything else.
 It’s the worst.
 But you can make it go away.

-If that doesn’t get it all, try Malwarebytes Anti-Malware for Mac, which is a new version of the trusted AdwareMedic utility that scans your Mac for known adware.
+If that doesn’t get it all, try Malwarebytes Anti-Malware for Mac, which is AdwareMedic utility that scans your Mac for known adware.
 Run a scan and check the boxes by anything you want to delete.
 It’ll find the MacKeeper app and all its various parts wherever they are on your system.

 Did that fix it for you?
 MacKeeper can be tricky to fully eradicate if you have an older version, perhaps one that was bundled with something you did want to install, since the parent company used to have a generous affiliate program that incentivized sites to shove it at you whether you wanted it or not.
-If you’re still having trouble, let us know in the comments and we’ll do our best to help.
+If you are still having problems, read How to remove MacKeeper Part II (the pop-up edition).

 Have a question of your own?
 Drop a line to email@example.com.